IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 IP address literals do not provide enough context for TLS ServerNameIndicator to be useful {{?RFC6066}}.
 This limits the firmware repository to be a single tenant on that IP address, and for IPv4 (at least), this is no longer a sustainable use of IP addresses.

-Finally, third-party content-distribution networks (CDN) tend to use DNS names in order to isolate the content-owner from changes to the distribution network.
+Finally, it is common in some content-distribution networks (CDN) to use multiple layers of DNS CNAMEs in order to isolate the content-owner's naming system from changes in how the distribution network is organized.

 A non-deterministic name or address that is returned within the update protocol, the MUD controller is unable to know what the name is.
 It is therefore unable to make sure that the communication to retrieve the new firmware is permitted by the MUD enforcement point.